 Hawach provides different types of microporous membranes.
 Filter membranes are mainly used for the filtration of the mobile phase and samples in chromatographic analysis.
 It is widely used in gravimetric analysis, microanalysis, colloid separation, and sterility test.
 Filter membranes of different materials have different characteristics and different applications.
-The description and application of nylon membrane, PVDF membrane, and NC membrane as following.
+The description and application of PVDF VS nylon membrane, and NC membrane as following.

 1. Nylon membrane Nylon membrane is a synthetic long-chain polyamide membrane, which has a strong binding ability to nucleic acid and protein and can replace nitrocellulose membrane for molecular imprinting and hybridization experiments.

 Nylon membrane features good temperature resistance, which can withstand 121℃ saturated steam hot-press sterilization for 30min, maximum working temperature is 60℃; also, it has good chemical stability, which can withstand dilute acid, dilute alkali, various organic and inorganic compounds such as alcohols, esters, oils, hydrocarbons, halogenated hydrocarbons, and organic oxides.
 It has the widest applications, such as aqueous solution and organic mobile phase filtration; filtration of beverage and chemical liquid; filtration of tissue culture medium, and so on.

 2. PVDF membrane (Polyvinylidene fluoride membrane) PVDF membrane, or polyvinylidene fluoride membrane, is a kind of solid-phase support commonly used in Western blotting.
 The PVDF membrane is hydrophobic, and the pore size of the membrane can be large or small.
 As the pore size of the membrane continues to decrease, the membrane is more firmly bound to low molecular weight proteins.